kristengoh/WorldHappinessProject/README.md

-# Understanding the Indicators of World Happiness Project
+# Understanding the Indicators of World Happiness
     by Kristen Goh and Jonathan Goh

 **Project Goal**